0ddbird/OC_Python_P2/README.md

 ### <a id='4'>4. - Code Structure</a>

-In order to scrape all books details and download covers, my script had to
+In order to scrape all books details and download covers, my script had to:

 1. Navigate through every catalogue page of books.toscrape.com and gather books urls
 2. Request the HTML content for every book page and parse it to find the data needed